EnquistLab/Tutorials/passwordless_authentication.md

 <a name="usage"></a>
 ## Usage

-One your SSH keys have been set up, you login to the remote machine as usual, except that now password is requested:
+One your SSH keys have been set up, you login to the remote machine as usual, except that no password is requested:

 ```
 ssh remote_username@server_ip_address